eightus/HeyPi/README.md

 The entire architecture of Heypi is very straight forward and simple.

 1. Regular Pub/Sub data for Temperature,humidity,light and LED
-   - The cloud pub/sub service acts as the central broker for all MQTT communications from the rapspberri pi(s) to the cloud.
+   - The cloud pub/sub service acts as the central broker for all MQTT communications from the Rapspberry Pi(s) to the cloud.
    - Once a message is received on the pub/sub cloud service, it will trigger a serverless cloud function which processes the data and then uploads it to the cloud SQL server.
    - This data will then be used to display on the web app.
-   - The web App can also publish commands to the cloud pub/sub service triggering the LED on the Raspberri pi(s)
+   - The web App can also publish commands to the cloud pub/sub service triggering the LED on the Raspberry Pi(s)
 2. Upload voice
-   - Once a voice recording has been done, the Raspberri pi will then upload the wav file to the cloud storage.
+   - Once a voice recording has been done, the Raspberry Pi will then upload the wav file to the cloud storage.
    - The cloud storage will then trigger a serverless function which publishes a message to the cloud pub/sub service.
-   - This message is then sent to the Raspberri pi(s) which they will then download the voice from the cloud storage.
+   - This message is then sent to the Raspberry Pi(s) which they will then download the voice from the cloud storage.

 ### 9. How HeyPi Works